Browser Guide

 Without an account (sandbox mode)

 Without signing in, the sandbox runs entirely in your browser.
 Your files are stored in memory within your browser tab, and the RunMat runtime executes locally via WebAssembly.
-Your code stays on your machine—it is never sent to our servers.

 - No account required